-Krisp is free to download and use with 120 minutes of free noise cancellation every week.
+Krisp is free to download and start using it for free with a set number of minutes every week.
 Besides, you can take advantage of Krisp’s referral program and get free months for each invited friend.

 For unlimited noise cancellation, multi-device usage, and additional features, several plans are available for individuals, teams as well as for enterprises.
 Head over to the pricing section to learn more.

 RTX Voice is a free plugin, but it requires an Nvidia RTX graphics card, the price of which starts at $350.

 Verdict: When it comes to pricing, there’s no obvious winner as RTX Voice is free and Krisp has a free plan.
 However, RTX Voice requires you buying a RTX video card.
 So if you don’t have one already, Krisp is a better option for you.

 Here’s also a quick overview of features, requirements and supported apps both for Krisp and Nvidia.

 Krisp vs. Nvidia RTX Voice: Performance Comparison

 At this point, you are probably already wondering, which application removes noise better, right?

 So let’s move on to the more technical part.

 In this part, we evaluate Krisp vs. RTX Voice according to the following two criteria: